deis/deis/README.md

 	$ contrib/provision-ec2-controller.sh

+Once the `deis-controller` node exists on the Chef server, you *must* log in to the WebUI add deis-controller to the `admins` group.
+This is required so the controller can delete the node and client records for any nodes bootstrapped during future `layers:scale` operations.

 ### 4. Install the Deis Client

 Install the Deis client using [Pip](http://www.pip-installer.org/en/latest/installing.html).
 Registration will discover SSH keys automatically and use the [standard environment variables](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/SettingUp_CommandLine.html#set_aws_credentials_linux) to configure the EC2 provider.